EOEPCA/eoepca-killercoda/discovery/03-deploy.md

-We can now deploy the Resouce Discovery building block.
+We can now deploy the Resource Discovery building block.

 First must add the software helm repository.